-It is quite easy to learn the rudiments of the and begin playing with other musicians, especially if you have some musical training already.
+It is quite easy to learn the rudiments of the instrument and begin playing with other musicians, especially if you have some musical training already.
 Beginners start to play the open strings and gradually learn the notes on the fingerboard while developing a consistent plucking or bowing action.

-Buying a New or Second-Hand D
+Buying a New or Second-Hand Double Bass for Beginners

-For around $3,000 you can buy a new that is fully carved, usually from solid pieces of maple and spruce with an ebony fingerboard.
+For around $3,000 you can buy a new instrument that is fully carved, usually from solid pieces of maple and spruce with an ebony fingerboard.
 These make a richer and more detailed sound.

 Between these price points, there are lots of well-made second-hand instruments available, including German and French instruments from the late 19th and 20th century.

-Many of the classic recordings were made on instruments like these, probably because they were the ones available.
+Many of the classic jazz recordings were made on instruments like these, probably because they were the ones available.
 It is generally accepted that basses improve with age, as the wood dries and vibrates more freely.

 Set-up and Maintenance

 Carved instruments can suffer cracks, which need to be glued.
-It is best to get an checked by a luthier before you buy it.
+It is best to get an instrument checked by a luthier before you buy it.

-What About BRental?
+What About Bass Rental?

-Renting a is a good way to start while you get a feel for the and decide whether it really is for you.
+Renting a bass is a good way to start while you get a feel for the instrument and decide whether it really is for you.
 Many music shops and education providers rent instruments for a small monthly fee.

-Types of D
+Types of Double Bass